Financial Forecasting Financial Forecasting

 • Forecasting is based on assumptions; always develop a variety of forecasts based on different assumption scenarios and create contingency plans for each scenario.

-• The longer-term the forecast the more inaccurate it will usually be.
+• The longer-term the forecast, the more inaccurate it will usually be.
 Nothing is certain but change − especially over the long term.